iainsproat/SharpFE/Documentation/RoadMap.markdown

     * Add ICloneable interface
     * Add IEquatable<T> interface
 * KeyedVector and KeyedMatrix should duplicate all Vector and Matrix methods respectively
+* Improve upon StyleCop and FxCop results
+* Review analysis speed
+    * Create Profiler
+    * Review profiler results for areas which can be sped up
+    * Use .Net Parallel library where appropriate

 ## Documentation

 * Improve Xml classdocs
+* Add Xml classdocs to all unit tests
 * Contributors guidance/manual
 * QuickStart guide